gemfire/spring-data-for-vmware-gemfire/documentation/reference/repositories.md

 </table>

-As an example, suppose you have a `Customers` application domain class and corresponding [vmware-gemfire-short-name] Region along with a `CustomerRepository` and a query method to lookup `Customers` by last name, as follows:
+As an example, suppose you have a `Customers` application domain class and corresponding GemFire Region along with a `CustomerRepository` and a query method to lookup `Customers` by last name, as follows: